 I’m not sure what Zod stories you’ve seen, even including Superman II, because the General is not weaker than Superman.
 Beyond this, your point, which I assume is mostly discussing physical might, makes no mention of physically imposing enemies that Superman has faced off against, like Brainiac, the Parasite, Metallo, Mongul, Bizarro, Kalibak, Despero, or even Doomsday and Darkseid.

 If you truly aren’t aiming to bash Superman, then learn more about him.
 I’d bet if you check out some of his more celebrated stories, you’d see that you were rather mistaken about him, and might see how much the character has evolved and changed.
 Many of your preconceived notions are rooted in a forty-year old conception of who Superman was.
-Join us in 2013, because if you took the time to get to know him, something tells me that you’ll be glad that you did.
+Join us in the 21st century, because if you took the time to get to know him, something tells me that you’ll be glad that you did.